 - Pit Bull, including American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, American Bulldog

-Virgin Australia’s policies for flying with an emotional support dog, in 2021, are as follows:
+Virgin Australia’s policies for flying with an emotional support dog, are as follows:

 - When flying with an ESA dog, they must sit at your feet, without obstructing aisles and other passengers seats.